mariannDiaz/passwordGenerator/README.md

     5. The biggest challenge was to make this program user-friendly, so the user has better control over the results they expect.

+Details:

-Details on how you tested that your project worked.
+    1. How you tested that your project worked.
 For example, what inputs did you try to test it?
        Put your short reflection (1–2 paragraphs):

-What did you learned overall?
+    2. What did you learned overall?
 A password should not be hard to remember or easy to decode.
-This statement can be highly contradictory.
+This statement can be highly contradictory.I  learned to balance both requiremnts in order to produce safe & memorable passwords.